Tanzu-CSP-Tigers/spring-ai-bedrock-anthropic-titan-workshop/README.md

 ## Workshop Overview

 The workshop consists of six examples, each with a dedicated `README` file.
-Note that there is a description of how Spring, and the goal is to instruct user on how SpringAI functions.
-The code is essentially the same with every AI model.

 All six workshop examples are organized into individual Java packages within this project.
+The code is essentially the same with every AI model.
 In each package, you'll find a Spring @RestController class that serves as the entry point for showcasing the discussed functionality.

 To interact with the **@RestController**, you will be using the `http` utility as a user-friendly alternative to `curl`.